fredhutchio/tfcb/syllabus.md

     source-installed packages
 -   All the above tasks can be used to illustrate shell scripting

-Class 6/10 Genomic data analysis using Bioconductor (Rasi)
+Class 6/10 Genomic data analysis using Bioconductor (Rasi) Oct 16
 ==========================================================

 -   Continue using `R` Jupyter environment